MRaheem99/mr-studio/README.md

 cd mr-studio

 # Open index.html in your browser
-# That's it!
+# That is it!
 No installation needed!
 ---

 ## 📖 About